-The small group size encounter, 6.21 ± 6.6 (S.D.), during the survey is attributable to the timing in which the work was effectuated.
-After the peak of the rut, in mid-August, the herds are still small and do not start to merge into the larger wintering herds.
+The small group sizes encountered, $6.21 \pm 6.6$ (S.D.), during the survey is attributable to the timing in which the work was completed.
+After the peak of the rut, in mid-August, the herds are still small and have not started to merge into the larger wintering herds.
 They are then easier to count.
-The small herd are the result of competition within herds to access the rich forage of the Rae-Richardson River Valley.
-Bulls tend to be solitary, which explains the number of solitary muskox seen during the survey (7) (Gunn, 1990).
-During mating season, one strategy suggests that the bull disperse in hopes for less contested breeding opportunity, reducing the cost of combat between adult bulls.
+The small herds are the result of competition within herds to access the rich forage of the Rae-Richardson River Valley.
+Bulls tend to be solitary, which explains the number of solitary muskox seen during the survey (7 groups of solitary muskox) (Gunn, 1990).
+During mating season, one strategy suggests that the bulls disperse to ensure less contested breeding opportunities, reducing the cost of combat between adult bulls.

 The calf to adult muskox ratio was 38%.
-This ratio is normally associated with a population that would be increasing, since it has been established that 10.5% of calf adult ratio is necessary to keep the muskox population stable (Freeman, 1971).
-Since the calf ratio have known to vary greatly between years, longer series of data is needed to determine a trend (Reynolds, 1998).
+This ratio is normally associated with a population that would be increasing, since it has been established that 10.5% of calf to adult ratio is necessary to keep the muskox population stable (Freeman, 1971).
+Since the calf ratios have been known to vary greatly between years, longer term data is needed to determine a trend (Reynolds, 1998).